Section 8 notice: Overview

-The Section 8 notice lists 17 grounds.
+A Section 8 notice cites one or more of 17 'grounds', which are detailed in legislation.
+Several of the grounds have multiple elements.
 The landlord can seek to regain possession of the property before or after the fixed term of the tenancy comes to an end based only on these grounds.
 When the landlord serves the tenant with the Section 8 notice, they have to state the grounds by which they are seeking possession of the property, using the precise wording specified in schedule 2 of the Housing Act 1988 and the reasons for relying on these grounds.
 The notice must be in the prescribed form for a Section 8 notice.

 How the Section 8 notice is served

 Once the Section 8 notice has been filled out, it must be sent to all of the tenants living at the address.

-It is usually customary to allow a minimum of three working days for the Section 8 notice to arrive at the address of the tenant.
-The Section 8 notice expires two weeks or two months after this date, depending on which of the 17 grounds have been cited.
+It is customary to allow a minimum of two working days for the Section 8 notice to arrive at the address of the tenant.
+The Section 8 notice expires two weeks or two, or more months after this date, depending on which of the grounds have been cited.
 It is only once the Section 8 notice has expired, and the issue has not been resolved, that the landlord can apply for a possession order from the County Court.

 The possession order

-Once the Section 8 notice has been served, the landlord can apply to the court for a hearing to get a possession order using the forms N119 and N5 and by paying the court fees.
+Once the Section 8 notice period has expired, the landlord can apply to the court for a hearing to get a possession order using the forms N119 and N5 and by paying the court fees.

 The landlord is then given a date to attend court, the first hearing, and must attend on this date.
 If the tenant has not filed a defence or does not attend court to challenge the claim, the court may make a possession order at the first hearing.
-If the tenant does defend the claim, the court will issue directions at the first hearing and adjourn the claim until a further hearing when the case will be heard in full.
-If the possession order is granted then it takes effect fourteen days after it has been issued, although in some cases this may be extended to six weeks where it is deemed that the tenant will face serious hardship as a result of the repossession.
+If the tenant does defend the claim, the court will usually issue directions at the first hearing and adjourn the claim until a further hearing when the case will be heard in full.
+If the possession order is granted, then it usually takes effect fourteen days after it has been issued, although in some cases this may be extended to six weeks where it is deemed that the tenant will face serious hardship as a result of the repossession.